lukadog/CarND-Advanced-Lane-Lines/README.md

 ```

-The image below illustrate the result of applying `undistort_image`, using the calibration and distortion coefficients to one of the chessboard images:
+The image below illustrates the result of applying `undistort_image`, using the calibration and distortion coefficients to one of the chessboard images:
 ![alt text][im02]

+### Image processing pipeline:

+The image processing pipeline is handled by `process_image_pipeline`, which is comprised of below steps:
+* Convert BGR image into RGB (depends how you read the image)
+* Resize the image to consistent size so it's invariant to raw input images.
+* Undistort the image using calibration matrix
+* Generate binary image using x direction gradient and S chanel threshold of HLS color space
+* Warp the binary image to top down view

+![alt text][im03]